exonum/exonum-doc/src/home/design-overview.md

 #### Anchoring service

-It writes the hash of the current blockchain state to the bitcoin blockchain.
+It writes the hash of the current Exonum blockchain state to the bitcoin blockchain.
 It brings new guarantees: even if the malefactor takes control over every validator, he cannot rebuild blockchain and change old transactions quietly.
 If he tries so, then the hash of the new block